Lab Director

 Yang Teoh | Contact, CV, Web

 Alex received his PhD in Psychology from the University of Waterloo.
 During his PhD, he studied the polarizing nature of partisan language, revealing how partisan linguistic choice can amplify partisan animosities and strengthen political disagreements.
-During his post doc, he is using a multi-method approach to investigate how psychological processes interact with contextual influences to deepen political divides.
+As a postdoctoral fellow, he is interested in using a multi-method approach to investigate how psychological processes interact with contextual influences to deepen political divides.
 Ultimately, through his work, he hopes to contribute to a science-based understanding of how to combat the social ills associated with rising political polarization.
 Outside of the lab, he enjoys going on long runs and exploring new places with his wife and daughter.

 Graduate Students